scalafx/scalafx.github.io/README.md

      bundle exec jekyll serve --safe --watch

-Using `bundle exec` closed to the way GitHub will build it.
+Using `bundle exec jekyll ...` rather than simply `jekyll` is closer to the way GitHub will build it.
+It can help detect certain build issues.